cdxgh/cdxgh/README.md

-👋 Hello, I'm Abdul Quadir!!
+👋 Hello, I'm Abdul Quadir

 I am a passionate developer and entrepreneur, dedicated to building innovative solutions and creating impactful experiences.
 With a strong background in software development and a keen eye for business opportunities, I thrive on combining technical expertise with an entrepreneurial mindset.